topsy-turvy-168/data-processing-and-analysis/README.md

 2. Configure dbt_project.yml

-3. Set Up the dbt Profile: use the directory .dbt/profiles.yml
+3. Set Up the dbt Profile: in the directory .dbt/, use the file profiles.yml

-4. Create dbt Models: use the directory models/cleaned_data.sql
+4. Create dbt Models: in the directory models/, use the file cleaned_data.sql

 5. Run dbt to Process Data:
 - dbt run